-NHS rehab treatment have a huge waiting list, due to high demand and low funding.
+NHS rehab treatment has a huge waiting list, due to high demand and low funding.
 In recent years the NHS has been cutting costs, which leads to fewer staff, poor quality care and less attention for each client.
 The NHS funded rehabs can provide the same level of quality as the private rehabs.

 Private rehabs have been the most popular alternative for the NHS services in recent years.
 The main drawback of joining private rehabs are the costs.
-For people who do not have health insurance it can be unaffordable.
+For people who do not have health insurance, it can be unaffordable.
 However, if you can afford private rehab it’s a no brainer.
 Take Cassiobury Court for example.
-We are able to offer you inpatient drug rehab services, lasting a 28 days.
+We are able to offer you inpatient drug rehab services, lasting 28 days.
 You will have your own room where you can fully focus on your rehabilitation, and there will be medical staff always present in the case that you are suffering from a medical issue.

 In a private rehab centre, you will likely have an allocated care provider over the stay.
 This support has often been cited as one of the reasons for a low relapse rate in private rehabs.

-The post detox period is sometimes not considered part of the rehab service at the NHS.
-At Cassiobury Court however, we offer post detox therapy.
+The post-detox period is sometimes not considered part of the rehab service at the NHS.
+At Cassiobury Court, however, we offer post-detox therapy.
 This is where you sit down with clinical therapists on a regular basis in order to help you find ways to cope without alcohol.
 We will also help you get to the bottom of your addiction, and see if there are any triggers that have caused or set off the alcohol addiction.
 If there are any co-existing mental conditions, we will also help by teaching the patient to deal with these conditions.

 Interested in Private Rehab?
 Read more here about alcohol detox, alcohol rehab and our facilities.
 If you would prefer to speak with someone please don’t hesitate to call our team on 01923 369 161 for FREE advice.